ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+e found 22 feet below the surface in a shaft near the south-west
+angle of the Haram Area.

+“T send you a sketch of the tesselated pavement of the South Apse
+of the Holy Sepulchre.
+I will try to take a tracing, but it will not be
+very successful.
+I could see no signs of marble veneering on the walls,
+but there was the appearance of there having been a veneering or
+plaster of some kind on the stone.
+I have got a specimen of the rock
+of the Holy Sepulchre.

+“ Procress oF Works To OcToBer 10, 1867.

+“Shaft near S. W. Angle South Wall of Haram Area.—Depth
 excavated to Thursday, October 10, 76 feet.
 On Friday, having
 arrived at a depth of 79 feet, the men were breaking up a stone at the
 bottom of the shaft.
 Suddenly the ground gave way, down went the